Indigenous Leadership Lessons for the Outdoor Industry

 Scott also emphasizes that Indigenous leaders are highly visible and personable—never giving the impression of inhabiting an ivory tower.
 In that vein, if you never share personal anecdotes when speaking, if you don’t join in on Slack conversations regularly, or rarely attend company socials, then you’re falling short as a leader.

-“It shouldn’t just be about stocks and money,” says Scott.
+“It shouldn’t just be about stocks and money,” said Scott.
 “It should be about humanity and the love of the people that you’re serving.”

 When someone says something inappropriate to you, or an employee drops the ball on a big project, Scott says take a deep breath before you respond.
 Assess the situation, download all the information available to you, and then act from your heart to remedy the situation.
 A good leader understands that there’s something to be learned from all situations, favorable and unfavorable alike.